Passeriformes / Alaudidae / Eremophila

 Distribution & Habitat

-Breeds across much of North America from the high Arctic to the Isthmus of Tehuantepec, also found in northern Europe and Asia, mountains of southeast Europe, and has an isolated population in Colombia.
-Northern populations are migratory, moving south in winter.
+Breeds across much of North America from the high Arctic south to the Isthmus of Tehuantepec, northernmost Europe and Asia, and mountains of southeast Europe.
+An isolated population exists on a plateau in Colombia.
+Forty-two subspecies are recognized.
+Mainly resident in the south of its range; northern populations are migratory, moving further south in winter.
 In Eurasia, breeds above the tree line in mountains and the far north.
-In most of Europe, most often seen on seashore flats in winter.
-In the UK, occurs as a winter stopover along coasts and in eastern England.
-In North America, also inhabits farmland, prairies, deserts, golf courses, and airports.
+In most of Europe, seen on seashore flats in winter.
+In North America, found on farmland, prairies, deserts, golf courses, and airports.

 Behavior & Ecology